Advantages of ADR in Business

 Mediation is a confidential process, and the mediator cannot be called to testify as a witness in your case.
 The mediator will report to the Court only that your case settled or did not settle and will not disclose the contents of any discussions or settlement proposals made during mediation.
 In addition, neither party may offer into evidence any discussions conducted at mediation.
 The confidentiality of the process is designed to encourage a frank and fair exchange of information to promote settlement.

-Many of our attorneys have experience representing parties in the mediation process.
+Many of our attorneys have experience representing commercial parties and individuals in the mediation process.
 Mediation is often court-ordered in civil litigation and family law court cases; however, many contracts require mediation in lieu of or prior to commencing court action.
 Construction contracts and employment contracts often require the parties to mediate any disputes.
 Many business contracts similarly require the parties to use mediation first when issues arise between the parties.
 If you are a party to a contract that requires, or permits, you to participate in mediation and you need an experienced advocate in your corner, one of our attorneys likely can help you.

 Arbitration is typically a substitute for judicial proceedings.
 In arbitration, each party and their attorney presents the position and evidence of the party before one or more impartial third-party arbitrators who render a specific award based upon what is presented.
 Once frowned upon as usurping the role of our courts, arbitration has become a commonplace, widely accepted alternate method of resolving many types of disputes.
 Many types of contracts, including employment agreements, construction contracts, commercial contracts, and business agreements, include arbitration clauses which require the parties to submit their disputes to arbitration in lieu of filing a lawsuit.
 Such clauses are almost universally enforced by our courts.